dallison/phaser/phaser/docs/phaser_user_guide.md

 to the start of the vector's memory and write directly to it.

 Another common message pattern is a repeated field of messages.
-In this case you create a new object for each element, add it to the vector and fill them in.
+In this case you create a new object for each element, add it to the vector and fill it in.
 With zero-copy you can add a bunch of messages at once, performing only one allocation and then fill all of them in.
 A huge saving.